 The Influence of Car Colors:

 The background color of the environment (trees, deserts, fields), weather conditions (rain, fog, snow) and daylight can have a significant effect on a vehicle’s visibility.
 However, studies tend to lean toward light conditions as one of the more influential factors contributing to a vehicle’s color and its crash risk.
-A 2002 study observed that that light-colored (like white or yellow) cars were less likely to be “passively involved” in crashes during daylight, on open roads and during less-than-ideal weather conditions.
+A 2002 study observed that that light-colored (like white or yellow) cars were less likely to be “passively involved” in crashes during daylight, on open roads, and during less-than-ideal weather conditions.
 A 2007 study by the Monash University Accident Research Centre (MUARC) in Australia then compared the crash data of black, blue, brown, cream, fawn, gold, green, gray, maroon, white, mauve, orange, pink, purple, red, silver and yellow vehicles against white vehicles.

-Best and Worst Colors for Rainy Conditions:
+Best and Worst Colors for Poor Conditions:

 Research revealed colors related to high risk were black, blue, gray, green, red and silver.
-Compared to white, darker colors such as black, blue, gray and others ranking lower on the visibility index were associated with a higher crash risk in daylight hours.
-Silver was observed as being quite visible in several weather conditions, but was reported as being difficult to see at times of changing light levels like sunrise and sunset.
+Compared to white, darker colors such as black, blue, gray and others ranking lower on the visibility index were associated with higher crash risk in daylight hours.
+Silver was observed as being quite visible in several weather conditions but was reported as being difficult to see at times of changing light levels like sunrise and sunset.

 BEST Car Colors: